India state polls test Modi popularity after currency chaos

 “This makes the outcome so important.
 It could be a make-or-break election for Modi,” said Bose.

 The state elections are also significant for their power to help elect a new president.
-While the Indian presidency is largely ceremonial, it is a high-profile position, and the president can wield significant power in times of political crisis.
+While the Indian presidency is largely ceremonial, it is a very high profile position and the president can wield significant power in times of political crisis.